Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The following comes from the Commodore:

 Delayed in sailing by fog which persisted during the whole convoy.
 First count was on August 4th when four ships were missing.
 On Aug.
 5, the Sydney portion of 8 ships and SC 39 of 27 ships joined HX 142.
 SC 39 parted company with HX 142 on Aug.
-13. (Both these convoys are available at the external website that I've linked to below).
+13.

 Final Fate - 1942:

 At the time of attack 3rd Mate Hermansen was on watch on the bridge, with Able Seaman Knarvik at the wheel, and Able Seaman Østgaard and Ordinary Seaman Rolfsen on lookout duty.
 The explosiond destroyed 3 tanks on the port side, but she stayed afloat and tried to get away at full speed, adapting a zig-zag course for Cape Race.
 However, about 4 hours later (Jan.
 18) she was hit by another two torpedoes, also port side.
-The men had left the ship ship before it was shelled for about half an hour and sunk.
+The men had left the ship before it was shelled for about half an hour and sunk.

-4 lifeboats had been launched.
-Those who were in 2 of the boats were later transferred to the larger motorboat, because the other 2 had been damaged in the explosion.
-The captain and 2 men fell (jumped?) into the sea; the captain was picked up by one of the boats, but Mechanic Skaaland and Galley Boy Hopland were lost.
-The lifeboats did not have contact with each other that first day, but met up again on the 19th.
-They decided to head south in order to try to reach warmer waters, the motorboat taking the other boat in tow.
 As per Jan.
 20, after some redistribution of men had taken place, there were 15 in the lifeboat and 24 (incl. the captain) in the motorboat.
 Late that night a snow storm blew up, and the motorboat used a sea anchor, still with the lifeboat in tow.
 During the night the latter boat drifted off, and though they met up again the following morning, the seas were so heavy that it was impossible to resume the towing.
 Before parting company, those in the motorboat had hailed the others and told them it was probably best to steer in a northerly direction afterall, in order to reach an area with more traffic and a better chance of being rescued.
 The lifeboat was never seen again.

 For 9 days the people in the motorboat battled the sub zero temperatures.
 It's important to keep in mind that this took place from Jan.
 18 and onwards in the waters between Iceland and Greenland, and there were times when the boat was covered in an inch thick layer of ice, when hurricane force winds were howling and the huge, cold waves threatened to swallow them.
 There's a vivid and extremely moving account of the days spent in the open lifeboat in the book "Tusen norske ship" by Lise Lindbæk, written by Dr. Adam Egede Nissen, a passenger on Nyholt.
 This book was translated to English under the title "Norway's New Saga of the Sea" - see my page "Books" (link at the bottom of this page) for tips on how to find a copy.
 It's mainly based on Lise Lindbæk's interviews with seamen during the war; the Norwegian version was published in New York in Nov.
 1943.